All Episodes

 Now, meanwhile, you and I know that it is Obama and his acolytes who are responsible for all of this spying on Fox reporters and the AP, the bugging of the phones and so forth.

-The New York Times today excuses the media for not reporting on the IRS scandal a year ago before the election because of me.
+But right here's in the Washington Post, the New York Times today excuses the media for not reporting on the IRS scandal a year ago before the election because of me.

-They say, hey, you know, it's totally under the media was so absorbed in the limbaugh story one year ago that they missed this IRS thing.
+They say, you know, it's totally under the media was so absorbed in the limbaugh story one year ago that they missed this IRS thing.

 They missed it.

-They were because they were so they were so worked up, they're so so hopeful that they find finally get rid of me.
+They were because they were so they were so worked up.

-By the way, I'm in the media, I'm being suppressed, I've been suppressed for over two decades, and nobody's speaking up for me.
+I've been suppressed for over two decades, and nobody's speaking up for me.

-And I'm not complaining, don't misunderstand.
+And I'm not complaining.

 Let's see what the next story here in the stack is.

-Uh Ted Cruz is a lino, a Latino in name only.
+Ted Cruz is a lino, a Latino in name only.

-That's from Buzzfeed.
+That's from BuzzFeed.

 Daily Show co-creator Liz Winstead beyond sorry for her Oklahoma tornado joke.

-She's I was an idiot.
+She says, I was an idiot.

-Well, she said that since the tornado happened in Oklahoma, it Was obviously targeting conservatives.
+Well, she said that since the tornado happened in Oklahoma, it was obviously targeting conservatives.

-Yeah, so now she's she's she's apologizing.
+Yeah, so now she's apologizing.

-She didn't I would think she'd stand by it.
+I would think she'd stand by it.

-What he said, I don't have it in front of me.
+Sheldon Whitehouse, what he said, I don't have it in front of me.

 What he said is really reprehensible.